microsounds/kagami/readme.md

 # Requirements
 * Any POSIX-compatible shell
-* GNU date — Part of GNU coreutils, required for date conversion routines.
+* GNU date — Part of GNU coreutils, required for date conversion routines
 * [cmark](https://github.com/commonmark/cmark) — CommonMark Markdown to HTML processor
 * [cmark-gfm](https://github.com/github/cmark-gfm) *(preferred)* — `cmark` with GitHub Extensions
 	* _Adds support for inline footnotes, tables, strikethrough and autolinking URLs._
 		* _**kagami** will fall back to standard `cmark` if not available._
-* pandoc *(optional)* — Used during installation, creates an online manual page from this document.
+* pandoc *(optional)* — Creates an online manual page from this document if available during installation

 # Background
 >**kagami** (かがみ) is weeb for *mirror* (鏡)

 **kagami** was written to fit a particular use case, mine.

-If your needs are simple, then **kagami** is simple.
-This isn't a full-fat wordpress-style blog generator.
+If your needs are simple, then **kagami** is simple, the aim of this project is not to be a full service Wordpress or Jekyll-style blog generator.
-Management of static elements such as images, client-side scripting, stylesheets and site structure fall outside of the scope of this tool.
+It simply automates the things I wasn't willing to do by hand.

-RSS feeds are reproducible, `lastBuildDate` matches the `pubDate` of the most recent `item` found.
-This is to avoid the issue of dirtying a `git` worktree just by running `kagami`
+Management of static elements such as multimedia assets, client-side scripting, stylesheets and site structure fall outside of the scope of this tool.

 Several scrapped iterations of this tool were previously written as a portable makefile using a C preprocessor and later, general purpose macro preprocessor